Best Free Web Hosting for Australia

 For example, if you’re a beginner photographer, you may choose to use a free web hosting service to get a digital portfolio together in order to share your work online.
 Then, as your business and clientele grow, you can invest in a more professional hosting option where you will have more creative control over your site and URL.

-In general free web hosting is the perfect option for those who feel they cannot afford a monthly hosting plan (however cheap it can be) and just need some basic features in order to establish a digital presence.
+In general free web hosting is the perfect option for those who feel they cannot afford a monthly hosting plan (however cheap the Australian host can be) and just need some basic features in order to establish a digital presence.

 Pros of Free Hosting